 This definition is the one used by NCBI BLAST: the number of columns in the alignment that contain identical matches divided by the total number of columns.
-If the alignment is global, terminal gaps are included in the total number of columns, so this definition is probably not suitable if fragment sequences are aligned to full-length sequences using global alignments.
+If the alignment is global, terminal gaps are not included in the total number of columns.